Graduate Certificate Programs

 - Experience as a Registered Nurse.
 Minimum two years is preferred.

-- Licensure to practice as a Registered Nurse in Maine by date of admission.
+- Licensure to practice as a Registered Nurse in in the United States by date of admission.

 - Preadmission interview by School of Nursing faculty member (arranged)

-- Nursing Education Certificate students who wish to achieve a Master’s degree in nursing must apply separately to the School of Nursing MSN program.
-The three certificate courses may be transferable to the Nurse Educator program of study.
+- Graduate Certificate students who wish to achieve a Master’s degree in nursing must apply separately to the School of Nursing MSN program.
+The certificate courses may be transferable to the Nurse Educator or Individualized MSN program of study.
 Please apply through the Graduate School.